Mark Zuckerberg clarifies his Holocaust comments

 "Reducing the distribution of misinformation—rather than removing it outright—strikes the right balance between free expression and a safe and authentic community," Facebook said in a statement.
 "There are certain forms of misinformation that have contributed to physical harm, and we are making a policy change which will enable us to take that type of content down."

-Under the new policy, Facebook will remove content that is flagged, escalated, and confirmed by local partners as possibly contributing to violence.
-Facebook will begin working with these local groups, which were not identified, around the world soon.
+Under the new policy, Facebook will remove content that is flagged, escalated, and confirmed by local partners as false and possibly contributing to violence.
+Facebook will begin working with these local groups, which were not identified, in Sri Lanka and then Myanmar.
+Facebook said it is still assessing if it will roll out the policy in the United States.

 The company offered the example of recent posts in Sri Lanka that claimed Muslims were poisoning food given to Buddhists.
 It consulted with a local organization to confirm the misinformation could lead to violence, then removed the posts.